Artist: Asian Dub Foundation

 Guildford four, Winston Silcott, how many more?

 One more.
-Satpal Ram was arrested in 1986 after an altercation in a Birmingham restaurant after a group of white men abused the staff over the choice of music playing.
+Satpal Ram was arrested in 1986 after an altercation in a Birmingham restaurant during which a group of white men abused the staff over the choice of music playing.
 Ram was attacked with a broken glass by one of the men, whom he stabbed in self-defence with a knife.
 Ram was convicted of murder and went to prison, despite what was later identified as misinformation from his QC about the self-defence defence, as it were, and the lack of an interpreter in court to translate for Bengali witnesses.
 But enough of my dry interpretation of the facts.

 Out on the town